 Food and Accommodation

-The cost for food and accommodation for the seven days of practice has been worked out using the following categories:
+The cost for food and accommodation for the five days of practice has been worked out using the following categories:

-- Standard rate of £280.00 to cover the basic residential cost of the seven-day retreat.
+- Standard rate of £280.00 to cover the basic residential cost of the five-day retreat.

 - Sponsor rate of £330.00 to cover the basic cost and to help support those who would otherwise be unable to come.